 Many paid attractions close on Christmas in San Francisco.
 However, several key attractions are free and open almost every day of the year.

 Many restaurants open on Christmas Day also feature a special menu.
-Here are some of the places to try in 2014.
+Click the link below for my recommendations for your entire family.

 Many churches throughout San Francisco will offer a Christmas Eve and/or Christmas Day Mass.
 To help you find one, I complied this list of the best churches in the city.